 - Online curriculum tools that might be useful for you

-Information research and learning skills
+Library research skills

-- Research and Learning Online resources that can be added to your Moodle page.
+- Research and Learning Online resources that can be added to your Moodle page

 - Graduate research programs and resources